davidmpaz/worstofbreed.net/README.md

 We encourage contributions!
 If you have identified a new "Worst of Breed" pattern or a blip for our satirical tech radar, please submit a Pull Request.

+> [!IMPORTANT]
+> Please read [TONALITY.md](TONALITY.md) before writing content!
+It defines the "Upper Management" persona, the cynical tone, and the "Resume-Driven Development" humor style required for this project.

 ### Adding a Pattern

 Patterns are the core content of the site.
 They are Markdown files located in `src/content/patterns/`.